Health Studies

 Advanced students of Health Humanities already know that creative work about important contemporary issues in health can help doctors, patients, and the public understand and live through complex experiences.
 But now, as health humanities practitioners, do we go about making new creative works and putting them out into the world?
 This upper-level seminar explores Documentary and Memoir as a political practice and supports students already versed in the principles and methods of health humanities in developing their own original work.
 Through a workshop format, students encounter artistic and compositional practices of documentary and memoir writing, film, and theatre to draw conclusions about what makes a documentary voice compelling, and consider the impact of works as a modality for communicating human experiences of health, illness, and disability through these mediated expressions.

-Recommended Preparation: HLTB50H3 and HLTB60H3 and HLTC55H3
+Recommended Preparation: HLTB60H3 and HLTC55H3

 Breadth Requirements: Arts, Literature and Language

-HLTD71Y3 - Directed Research in Health Studies
+HLTD71Y3 - Directed Research in Health and Society

 In this year-long directed research course, the student will work with a faculty supervisor to complete an original undergraduate research project.
 During fall term the student will prepare the research proposal and ethics protocol, and begin data collection.
 In the winter term the student will complete data collection, analysis, and write-up.